 The best way to be less selfish is to serve each other.
 Do little things for your spouse each day.
-Iron his shirts, make her favorite meal, pick up her dry cleaning, grab his favorite item at the store, give her a backrub—you get the idea.
+Iron their shirts, make their favorite meal, pick up their dry cleaning, grab their favorite item at the store, give them a backrub—you get the idea.

 Keeping your thoughts and feelings to yourself can be detrimental to a marriage.
 When you don’t talk about what is bothering you, your hopes and dreams, your fears, etc., then how is your spouse supposed to know how to best help you?
 They can’t.
 You must open the lines of communication.